Still Craving Cigarettes After Quitting? This Is Why

 But why?

-Sugar isn’t added to make the smoke taste sweet.
+Sugar is not added to make the smoke taste sweet.
 Instead, it:

-• Makes the smoke feel smoother and less harsh
+• The smoke feels smoother and less harsh

-• Enhances the appeal of smoking, especially for new or younger users
+• It enhances the appeal of smoking especially for new users

-• Modifies the chemistry of the smoke to make it easier to inhale deeply
+• It also modifies the chemistry making it easier to inhale deeply

 That smoother inhale may feel easier on the lungs, but it also makes cigarettes more addictive and potentially more toxic.

-What Sugar Does to Your Body and Brain
+What Sugar Does to Your Body and Why Quit Smoking Hypnosis Helps

-Sugar in cigarettes isn’t inert.
+As it turns out, sugar in cigarettes is not inert.
 When it burns, it produces acetaldehyde, a compound that interacts with nicotine in powerful, problematic ways.

 1. Sugar Creates Acetaldehyde